PROJECT #168

 Our collective impact

-Children empowered
+Children Empowered

 Life Skills Retreat

 The Life Skills Project closed with a two-day retreat during which the children engaged in various activities with a focus on the Memory Box Lessons on grieving and dealing with loss.
-Among the Memory Box lessons was a family tree where children were required to draw a family tree of everyone living in their households and indicate what they felt about each household member.
+Among the Memory Box lessons was a family tree where children were asked to draw a family tree of everyone living in their households and indicate what they felt about each household member.
 This was given as homework on day 1 of the retreat.
 The children came back with elaborate trees, designed each in a unique way, colored with crayons each color symbolizing an emotion attached to the family member on the tree.
-It was interesting to see their creativity, their playfulness depicted through pictures.
+It was great to see their creativity, their playfulness depicted through pictures.
 What we did not anticipate however, was how serious the children took the exercise.
-Drawing the family tree was opening up a pandora box of emotions.
+Drawing the family tree opened up pandora’s box of emotions.
 Children depicted each family member and the relationship; in addition, the children highlighted what they felt for a specific family member and why they felt that way, which allowed them to begin the process of healing.

 Thank you for making this possible!